Haus4/NeCo/docs/sem_2/UC6_ShareFiles.md

 Share Files

 ### 1.1 Brief Description
-The app provides the user with the possibility to send a file to another user around you.
+The app provides the user with the possibility to share files with another person.

 ### 1.2 Screenshot Mockup